exonum/exonum-doc/src/advanced/time.md

 A possible alternative to implementing a time oracle as a service would be to integrate it into the consensus algorithm.
 This would work as follows:
 The validator includes its local time in each `Precommit` message.
-At the next height the leader includes +2/3 `Precommit`s of the previous block into the `Propose`.
+At the next height, the leader includes +2/3 `Precommit`s of the previous block into the `Propose`.
 The time median of these `Precommit`s is recorded into the header of the block obtained based on this `Propose`.